Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 This is experimental software and subject to change over time.

-This package is not audited and has not been tested for security.
+This is a proof of concept and is not ready for production use.
+It is not audited and has not been tested for security.
 Use at your own risk.
 I do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

 ## License